JWW87/CentralAuth-Docs/docs/developer/caching.md

 For instance, for an Apache or Nginx server, the in-memory cache will remain available as long as the server is running, and you can use the PHP session or other mechanisms to save cached data across requests.

-#### Example for a NodeJS server
+#### Example for a Node.js server

-When using a NodeJS server, you can instantiate the `CentralAuthClass` with [node-cache](https://github.com/node-cache/node-cache) as follows:
+When using a Node.js server, you can instantiate the `CentralAuthClass` with [node-cache](https://github.com/node-cache/node-cache) as follows:

 ```typescript
 import { CentralAuthClass } from "centralauth/server";